ksmarty/school/docs/README.md

 # Classes

-> A repository of all my school assignments & Notes
+> A repository of all my school assignments & notes

 ## Create a new assignment

-1. Copy `template.md` to your chosen directory.
+1. Copy `template.mdx` to your chosen directory.
 2. Use the [Markdown PDF](https://marketplace.visualstudio.com/items?itemName=yzane.markdown-pdf) extension to convert for submission.